iogbole/israelo/_posts/2021-12-28-observability-vs-monitoring.md

 tags: [containers, devops, cloud-native, kubernetes ]
 image: https://user-images.githubusercontent.com/2548160/147579433-1c8ead27-8c3a-436c-adc0-3ac194fc7bfe.jpg
 date:   2021-12-28 15:01:35 +0300
-excerpt: "Observability does not replace monitoring.
+description: "Observability does not replace monitoring.
 They are NOT mutually exclusive; rather, they are mutually reinforcing.
 Although observability and monitoring are not the same, they are often used interchangeably by vendors and customers alike."
 ---

 ## Bottom Line